JPersson77/LGTVCompanion/README.md

 ## What other people say

--*"That is a really janky solution.
-But... it WORKS!"* Linus Tech Tips at https://youtu.be/4mgePWWCAmA?t=21m14s -*"The best kind of programming is fueled by pure hate for an annoying situation."* - reddituser at https://www.reddit.com/r/OLED_Gaming/comments/okhv67/comment/h58alyu/?utm_source=share&utm_medium=web2x&context=3
+- *"That is a really janky solution.
+But... it WORKS!"* Linus Tech Tips at https://youtu.be/4mgePWWCAmA?t=21m14s
+- *"The best kind of programming is fueled by pure hate for an annoying situation."* - reddituser at https://www.reddit.com/r/OLED_Gaming/comments/okhv67/comment/h58alyu/?utm_source=share&utm_medium=web2x&context=3
- -*"Yeah, that's really nice!" by my wife
+- *"Yeah, that's really nice!" by my wife

 ## Installation and usage
 1. Important prerequisites: